DHTMLX/docs-diagram/docs/api/diagram_editor/editor/events/itemtarget_event.md

 ### Returns

-The callback returns `false` to prevent an item from being moved under the target item; otherwise, `true`
+The callback returns `false` to prevent an item from being hovered over the target item; otherwise, `true`

 :::info
 For handling the inner Diagram Editor events you can use the **on()** method.